The Publication Process: Writer, Editor, and Agent Connect

 Jackie Kaiser is President of Westwood Creative Artists, a Toronto based full-service literary agency that represents a diverse range of writers in the book publishing marketplace, working with co-agents to sell rights in more than 50 countries around the world, well as in the film, television, stage and podcast spaces.
 Prior to joining WCA, Jackie was Executive Editor at Penguin Books Canada.

 Pamela Mulloy is the Editor of The New Quarterly and the Creative Director of the Wild Writers Literary Festival.
-Her debut novel The Deserters was published by Véhicule Press in April, 2018.
+Her debut novel The Deserters was published by Véhicule Press in 2018, and her second novel As Little As Nothing will be published by ECW Press in the fall of 2022.
 She has lived in Poland, England and the United States and now lives in Kitchener, Ontario.

 Jack Wang is the author of We Two Alone (House of Anansi, HarperVia), winner of the 2020 Danuta Gleed Literary Award from the Writers’ Union of Canada for best debut collection in English.
 His fiction has been longlisted for the Journey Prize and shortlisted for the Commonwealth Short Story Prize.
 He is the recipient of a 2021 Research and Creation Grant from the Canada Council for the Arts and a 2021 NYSCA/NYFA Artist Fellowship in Fiction from the New York Foundation for the Arts.
 In 2014-15, he held the David T. K. Wong Creative Writing Fellowship at the University of East Anglia in Norwich, England.
 He teaches writing at Ithaca College.